Stock Market

 Stock Market Matrix

 Returns depend upon the starting and ending point.
-This series of charts presents the compounded annual returns for an investor that began investing during any start year since 1900 and ending with any subsequent year.
-The versions presented reflect those for taxpayers and for tax exempt or deferred investors, as well as returns on a nominal and real (after inflation) basis.
-The charts are scaled for printing on a single sheet of 11×17 paper or on two 8 1/2 x 11 pages for subsequent alignment.
+This series of charts presents the compounded annual returns for an investor who began investing during any start year since 1900 and ending with any subsequent year.
+The versions presented reflect returns for taxpayers and for tax-exempt or deferred investors, as well as returns on a nominal and real (after inflation) basis.
+The charts are scaled for printing on a single sheet of 11″ x 17″ paper or on two 8 1/2″ x 11″ pages for subsequent alignment.
 See the assumptions and legends for important details.

 Updated